rehierl/abstract-properties/11-x-hierarchies/11-1-characteristic-subset/2-2-remarks.md

 * note - one or both must be non-empty

 Note that `CSS(S)` is a union of pairwise disjoint sets.
-In contrary to that, `ISS(S)` is a union of related sets.
+In contrary to that, `ISS(S)` is a union of possibly related sets.
 However, ISS is no setup of sets.
 That is because `iss(l)` is empty for `(l in LS)`.
 Despite that, the "DI ex-or RE" requirement does apply to ISS.

 Note that there is in general no requirement as to how many CEs a set in a setup needs to have.
-That is, `css(s)` may in general be an empty subset, a 1-element subset, or a subset of arbitrary size.
-For reasons elaborated in a subsequent discussion it is essential to require that each set in a setup must have a 1-element CSS (i.e. `(#CSS(s) == 1)`) and therefore one and only one CE.
+That is, each `css(s)` is in general a set of arbitrary size.
+For reasons explained in a subsequent discussion it will be essential to require that each set in a setup must have a 1-element CSS (i.e.
+`(#CSS(s) == 1)`) and therefore one and only one CE.